hussainbiedouh/symsync/readme.md

 ## ⚠️ Important Notes

 - The application requires administrative privileges to create symbolic links
-- Both source and target directories must exist before creating links
+- Target directory must be selected before adding source directories
 - The application watches subdirectories recursively for changes
-- Closing the main window minimizes to system tray with a blue-purple gradient icon
+- Closing the main window minimizes to system tray with a stylish "SS" gradient icon
-- System tray menu provides options to Show window or Exit
+- System tray menu provides options to Restore window or Quit
 - Status updates are shown in real-time for all link operations
-- Window size is 600x300 pixels with resizable frame
+- Window size is 600x400 pixels with resizable frame
+- Sources can be added and removed dynamically
+- Target directory can be changed with option to clean up old links